Taking food or animal products overseas

 Aside from a small number of restricted products, you can take any food or animal products with you for personal use when you leave New Zealand.
 This includes carrying food or animal products in your checked or hand luggage.

-However, some countries have quarantine or food safety requirements that stop you from bringing in foods or animal products.
+Some countries have quarantine or food safety requirements that stop you from bringing in foods or animal products.
 Countries can also limit the amount of some products you can bring in.

 To find out more